elunna/nerfhack-changelog/README.md

 * mastodon gets a hug attack and can berserk (Evil)
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
-* mind flayer psychic blasts do more damage and can stun the player.
+* mind flayer psychic blasts do more damage; if telepathic they can stun the target.
 * minotaurs resist death magic (SLASHEM)
-* minotaurs have a thick hide and have flanking
+* minotaurs have a thick hide, have flanking, and berserk
 * all molds can generate in small groups.
 * molds and fungus can grow on corpses (SLASHEM/xnh)
 * mordor orcs can spawn with orcish boots